 Sustainable IT is the backbone of a greener future

 Technology leaves an indelible mark on the environment, especially given the digital acceleration triggered by the COVID-19 pandemic.
 But if it is to lead us towards the future we want, it cannot leave too deep a carbon footprint.
 Enterprise IT accounts for a significant part of this footprint.
-Are organisations focusing enough on making it more sustainable?
+Are organizations focusing enough on making it more sustainable?

 Sustainable IT is a critical element of post-pandemic recovery.
-To achieve it, organisations need an informed strategy, engaged employees and leadership, and sustainable software architecture.
+To achieve it, organizations need an informed strategy, engaged employees and leadership, and sustainable software architecture.
 This will not only leave a greener footprint, it will also unleash the potential of smart technologies to drive environmental innovations and improvements in sustainability performance.

 Sustainable IT is the backbone of a greener future.
-For more information on how to embed it in your organisation, download the report.
+For more information on how to embed it in your organization, download the report.
 Most importantly, be well and focus on the future you want.